zandaleph/bookish-carnival/src/posts/features/learn-code/getting-started.md

 see this made a bit more cross-platform.

 1. Install [VS Code] and [Node.js] using the installers from their respective websites.
-Either the LTS or Current version is fine for Node, I prefer current but LTS might be better for infrequent use.
+For Node, either the LTS or Current version is fine.
+I prefer current but LTS might be better for infrequent use.

 [vs code]: https://code.visualstudio.com/